 This work forms part of the Orient Library's Wisdom of the East Series.

 John Wortabet, MD (1827-1908), is the translator of these essentials.
 With his background as a translator to the Arabic, and the author of an Arabic-English and English-Arabic dictionary, it was easy for him to find abundant material for the work Arabian Wisdom.
 His translator approach was to present a generally literal translation, sometimes free, but true to the original.
 What he did was for the general reader alone, he informs.

 Sayings of Estimates

 Drawn from the experiences and study of human life are wise sayings and proverbs of ancient and modern times.
 The sayings, reduced by wise men to, short, pithy sentences in some striking form, are largely easy to remember, and some convey sound estimates.
 These maxims of life can be read with pleasure and profit by both young and old.
 They can be ambassadors of good-will and understanding.
 Wortabet informs that the Arabic language is particularly rich in literature for thought and instruction, and its proverbs are often appropriately introduced in conversation, letters, and books, and add much force to what is said or written.
 Many bring a smile or laughter to both speaker and hearer.
 [11-13]

-I have allowed myself to modify a few of these selected sayings somewhat.
-The changes are shown either by the use of brackets in the text, or an addition at the end.
+A few of these selected sayings are modified a bit.
+The changes are shown either by the use of brackets in the saying or an additional note at the end of it.
 In some cases an ellipsis reveals an omission too.

 Repentance, and God's Forgiving Mercy